 Being the life hacker I am, I decided to do some research to see if there are any strokes or ways to train that would put less emphasis on the developing the shoulders and biceps.
 Some people say it can’t be done but I know if there’s a will, there’s a way.
 Here’s how to add swimming to your workout regimen without getting broad shoulders:

 - Stick to swimming styles that don’t require much use of your upper body – fin style, eel style, back stroke, and are in.
 Butterfly, front crawl, breast stroke and freestyle are out.

 - Use a kick board and just work on different kicking styles across the water.

 - If you do use strokes that require use of your shoulder, slow down.
 The harder and faster you swim, the more burn you’ll get.
 Burn = build.

 - Limit swimming to 30 – 40 mins, once or twice a week.
 If you train like a competitive swimmer, don’t expect not to look like one.
-Be aware that the more advanced you get at swimming the more efficient you become and the less calories you burn doing the same workout.
+Be aware that the more advanced you get at swimming, the more efficient you become and the less calories you burn doing the same workout.
 And if you feel some DOMS after swimming, products from companies like CBD Armour might be able to help relieve some pain.

 Before anyone gets offended that everyone doesn’t want huge shoulders, note that I acknowledge hopping in the water once or twice won’t make your shoulders and back blow up, and if you get an injury on your shoulder, a remedy for neck and shoulder pain could be the best solution for this.
 However, any training that you do will alter your shape.
 Even a little growth in these areas might not be desirable to some, and that’s okay!